Buffalo Airways: Clothing company, television show, and media

 In 2007, Buffalo Airways began producing a clothing line that included T-shirts, hoodies, and hats.
 With the introduction of the Canwest Global (now Shaw Media) television show Ice Pilots NWT, Buffalo has expanded its clothing company to feature over 30 products and launched a full-service product website called BuffaloAirWear.com.
 The show, which was produced by Omnifilm Entertainment and previously shown on History, features the day-to-day operations at Buffalo Airways.

 In 2011, Buffalo Airways was involved in a recreation of the historic Dam Busters raids of World War II, flying the mission, with their own plane and pilots.
 Buffalo dropped an inert reproduction of the 'Upkeep' bouncing bomb from their Douglas DC-4.
 The project was documented in the television show Dambusters Fly Again in Canada, Dambusters: Building the Bouncing Bomb in the United Kingdom, and Nova season 39 episode "Bombing Hitler's Dams" in the United States.
 A behind-the-scenes look was also filmed in the Ice Pilots NWT season 3 episode 2 show "Dambusters".

-In 2012, Arctic Air, a Canadian aviation drama, used Buffalo Airways hangar as a backdrop for scenes in the show.
+In 2012, according to Buffalo Air, Arctic Air, a Canadian aviation drama, used Buffalo Airways hangar as a backdrop for scenes in the show.
 During a tour of Buffalo Airways' hangar, given by Director of Operations, Mikey McBryan, he explained how the TV show used tarps to cover the Buffalo Airways insignia.

 On 27 July 2012, Bruce Dickinson, lead singer of Iron Maiden, flew up from Edmonton to Yellowknife with Buffalo Airways.
 On 28 July, Dickinson, who holds an airline transport pilot licence, flew a Douglas DC-3 to Yellowknife and spent a day as a guest star for a season five episode.

 In August 2019, owner Joe McBryan was made a member of the Order of the Northwest Territories to honour his work in aviation.